 Another important role of Systems Development is to build and maintain web services for the Agency encompassing the Agency's public Internet site (soon to be re-designed) and secured Internet sites and utilities for use by employers, pension administration-related vendors, and members (active and retired).
 Systems Development also developed the Agency's internal-use Intranet site, the "SRA Café," which supports the Agency's diverse business and workflow needs.
 These currently include numerous useful links to external resources, a Procurement tracking system, a Human Resources component (manuals, performance evaluation tracking, employment and termination, etc.), an online Member Services manual, a workflow application to support member request tracking and response, fleet management, and office supplies ordering, in addition to Intranet use for managing Information Systems' own projects.
 Also, over the past several years, Systems Development devoted considerable energy to improving and stabilizing the Folder Inquiry application (document imaging and indexing), which now operates more reliably and handles increasing workloads.
-Additionally, in January 2016, Systems Development deployed a secure member web site function, accessed over the Internet, permitting members to reprint their 1099R tax forms and Personal Statements of Benefits.

-Last, Systems Development automated the (previously-manual) Deferred Retirement Option Plan (DROP) program and replaced the Employer Payroll File Upload program used by close to 150 PGUs to timely submit payroll data on active members, and prospectively payroll schedules, to the Agency on an ongoing basis.
+Last, Systems Development continues to improve and add functionality to the automated (previously-manual) Deferred Retirement Option Plan (DROP) program and the Employer Payroll Data Reporting (EPDR) program used by close to 150 PGUs to timely submit payroll data on active members, and prospectively payroll schedules, to the Agency on an ongoing basis.